Josh Jung Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Royals pitching staff ranks 19th in MLB.
+- The Royals' 5.22 team ERA ranks 24th among all league pitching staffs.

-- The Royals have a 4.82 team ERA that ranks 20th among all MLB pitching staffs.
+- The Royals rank 24th in baseball in home runs allowed (25 total, 1.4 per game).

-- The Royals rank 25th in baseball in home runs given up (23 total, 1.4 per game).
+- Singer makes the start for the Royals, his fourth of the season.
+He is 1-1 with a 7.88 ERA and 15 strikeouts in 16 2/3 innings pitched.

-- The Royals will send Keller (2-1) out to make his fourth start of the season.
-He is 2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched.
+- His most recent appearance was on Saturday against the Atlanta Braves, when the right-hander tossed five innings, surrendering eight earned runs while allowing 10 hits.

-- The righty last pitched on Thursday against the Texas Rangers, when he went 6 2/3 innings, allowing one earned run while giving up three hits.
+- The 26-year-old has an ERA of 7.88, with 8.4 strikeouts per nine innings, in three games this season.
+Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.